mafrigo/voronoi_gadget/README.md

 Creates mock integral field unit (IFU) galaxy images from galaxy simulations, like the one shown above.
 Each Voronoi bin (spaxel) contains roughly the same number of simulation particles in projection.
 This simulates the signal-to-noise criterion used in real IFU maps to determine the bin shape and size.
+For a given Voronoi grid any quantity stored or derivable from the snapshot (line-of-sight velocity, metallicity, stellar age) can be plotted.

 The code uses the [pygad](https://bitbucket.org/broett/pygad) library to open simulation snapshots, meaning it supports natively Gadget and Arepo simulations, but it can also be used on